 1631 Elysian Fields Ave.
 70117

 NOSAP offers safe, sterile syringes, safe injection materials, and authorized syringe disposal.
 NOSAP provides Hepatitis C and HIV rapid testing and linkage to treatment.
 No cost, donations appreciated.
-Walk-in only Fridays 2:30 to 4:30 pm.
+Every Wednesday 12-4 and every Friday 12-5.

 Though there are many urgent care centers around the city, these in particular are dedicated to servicing low or no income people and offer sliding-scale or no-cost services.